kareemy/Homework5_Solution/README.md

 ## Task 1: Combine ASP.NET Core + EF Core by following the 8 steps

 1. Follow the 8 steps to combine ASP.NET Core and EF Core.
 Start with step 1, `dotnet new webapp`.
-2. Your Entity Class will model patients and should look like this:
+2. Your Entity Class will model products and should look like this:

   | Property Name | Data Validation Rules |
   | ------------- | --------------------- |